Are you looking for the perfect gift? This DIY calendar is a super cute way to remember the special occasions of your favorite people.

 Step 14) Remove peel-n-stick stencils.

-Step 15) Lightly distress with sanding block (optional)
+Step 15) Lightly distress with a sanding block (optional).

 Step 16) Measure the center of your board in both directions.
 My center was 3/8″ wide and 9″ lengthwise.
 Since my board is 18″ and I have 12 months, each month will be 1.5″ apart.